mbillingr/SICP-exercises/README.md

 - solutions to most exercises in chapter 1 (34/46)
 - solutions to most exercises in chapter 2 (79/97)
 - solutions to most exercises in chapter 3 (67/82)
-- solutions to the first exercises in chapter 4
+- solutions to some exercises in chapter 4
 - a Scheme interpreter written in Rust that my solutions run on (it evolves with my progress in the book).
   - with an integrated graphical debugger:
    ![screenshot](https://github.com/mbillingr/SICP-exercises/blob/master/resources/debugger.png)